JackJey/privacy-sandcastle/docs/deploy-to-lnux-docker.md

 ### HTTP SSL Certificate

 `https://` scheme requires a valid certificate for your browser, this is done by using mkcert to create a local certification authority that will be trusted by your local browser.
-Later we will be creating a certificate for each of the privacy sandcastle service and configure nginx to serve those certificates.
+Later we will be creating a certificate for each of the privacy sandbox demos service and configure nginx to serve those certificates.

 Run the command below to create the development Certificate Authority: